MoCRA cosmetic laws US

 FDA-cosmetic-regulations MoCRA update, 21 U.S. Code § 364

-Note: Other regulations are applicable to cosmetic products, such as the Fair Packaging and Labeling Act (FPLA), the Color Additive Amendments Act of 1960, and the Poison Prevention Packaging Act of 1970.
+Reminder: Additional regulations remain applicable to cosmetic products in the US, such as the Fair Packaging and Labeling Act (FPLA), the Color Additive Amendments Act of 1960, and the Poison Prevention Packaging Act of 1970.

 MoCRA (Title 21 USC 364)